jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 22 Limits on refunds for Maori authorities
 When this section applies
-(1) This section applies when a Maori authority is entitled to a refund of income tax under sections RM 2, RM 4, and RM 5.
+(1) This section applies when a Maori authority is entitled to a refund of income tax under section RM 2 or RM 4.
 Amount of refund limited
 (2) The amount of the refund must be no more than the credit balance of the Maori authority in the Maori authority credit account at the latest of the following dates:
   (a) the last day of the tax year that has just ended: